Outdoor Learning and Play

 They will need to think about the location, plot out the dimensions and consider what types of produce and vegetation can be successfully grown in each season.

-Produce can be sold to parents at school fairs and events which helps to develop children’s mathematical skills and an understanding of profit.
+Produce can be sold to parents at school fairs and events which helps to develop children’s mathematical skills and knowledge of profit.

 School Gardening clubs can include pupils from different age groups which can encourage friendships and conversations that wouldn’t normally happen throughout the school day.